 John Robin Inston

 Ph.D.
-Student in Statistics and Applied Probability
+Candidate in Statistics and Applied Probability at UCSB

 Thanks for visiting!